openshift/openshift-ansible/README.md

     edits: []
 ```

-When configuring this in the INI based inventory this must be translated into
+When configuring this in the INI based inventory this must be translated into a
-JSON.
-Here's an example of a group named `node-config-all-in-one` which is
+Python dictionary.
+Here's an example of a group named `node-config-all-in-one`
-suitable for an All-In-One installation with kubeletArguments.pods-per-core set
+which is suitable for an All-In-One installation with
-to 20
+kubeletArguments.pods-per-core set to 20

 ```
 openshift_node_groups=[{'name': 'node-config-all-in-one', 'labels': ['node-role.kubernetes.io/master=true', 'node-role.kubernetes.io/infra=true', 'node-role.kubernetes.io/compute=true'], 'edits': [{ 'key': 'kubeletArguments.pods-per-core','value': ['20']}]}]